Fuchsia

 Fuchsia (/ˈfjuːʃə/ FEW-shə) is a genus of flowering plants that consists mostly of shrubs or small trees.

 Almost 110 species of Fuchsia are recognized; the vast majority are native to South America, but a few occur north through Central America to Mexico, and also several from New Zealand to Tahiti.
 One species, F. magellanica, extends as far as the southern tip of South America, occurring on Tierra del Fuego in the cool temperate zone, but the majority are tropical or subtropical.

+Flower bud of a Fuchsia cultivar Origami.

 Taxonomy

 The first to be scientifically described, Fuchsia triphylla, was discovered on the Caribbean island of Hispaniola (Haiti and the Dominican Republic) about 1696–1697 by the French Minim friar and botanist, Charles Plumier, during his third expedition to the Greater Antilles.
 He named the new genus after German botanist Leonhart Fuchs (1501–1566, /de/).

 The fuchsias are most closely related to the northern hemisphere genus Circaea, the two lineages having diverged around 41 million years ago.
-The presence of Fuchsia in both the Neotropics and New Zealand/Tahiti likely owes to several dispersal events of Fuchsia across the Antarctic land bridge during the Late Eocene.
+The presence of Fuchsia in both the Neotropics and the islands of New Zealand and Tahiti likely owes to several dispersal events of Fuchsia across the Antarctic land bridge during the Late Eocene.

 Description

-Volcano hummingbird feeding from a Fuschia flower, in Costa Rica.
+Volcano hummingbird feeding from a Fuchsia flower, in Costa Rica.

+Fuchsias prefer climates with cool temperatures all year round with no frost; they prefer partial shade and warm temperatures in the morning in most other areas.
+They need plenty of watering to grow well.

 Most fuchsias are shrubs from 0.2 to 4 m tall, but one New Zealand species, the kōtukutuku (F. excorticata), is unusual in the genus in being a tree, growing up to 12–15 m tall.
 Fuchsia leaves are opposite or in whorls of three to five, simple lanceolate, and usually have serrated margins (entire in some species), 1–25 cm long, and can be either deciduous or evergreen, depending on the species.

-The flowers are very decorative; they have a pendulous teardrop shape and are displayed in profusion throughout the summer and autumn, and all year in tropical species.
-They have four long, slender sepals and four shorter, broader petals; in many species, the sepals are bright red and the petals purple (colours that attract the hummingbirds that pollinate them), but the colours can vary from white to dark red, purple-blue, and orange.
+The flowers are very decorative; they have a pendulous teardrop shape and are displayed in profusion from late spring throughout the summer and early autumn in 12 weeks, and all year in tropical species.
+They have four long, slender sepals and four shorter, broader petals; in many species, the sepals are bright red and the petals purple (colours that attract the hummingbirds that pollinate them), but the colours can vary from white to dark red, purple-blue, and orange or salmon.
 A few have yellowish tones.
 The ovary is inferior.

 The fruit is a small (5–25 mm) dark reddish green, deep red, or deep purple berry, containing numerous very small seeds.
-The fruit of the berry of F. splendens is reportedly among the best-tasting.
-Its flavor is reminiscent of citrus and black pepper, and it can be made into jam.
-The fruits of some other fuchsias are flavorless or leave a bad aftertaste.
+The fruit of the berry of F. splendens is reportedly among the best-tasting with a flavor is reminiscent of citrus and black pepper, and it can be made into jam.
+F. excorticata fruit have a pleasant sweet taste with a slight astringency.
+Fruit of some other fuchsias however are flavorless or leave a bad aftertaste.

 In most species, the flowers are bird-pollinated and the seeds dispersed also by birds.